“Like [Elmore] Leonard, McFetridge is able to convincingly portray flawed figures on both sides of the law.” — Publishers Weekly

-A Little More Free, the second Eddie Dougherty mystery, presents a portrait of a city and an officer trying to find out where they stand in a divisive and rapidly changing world.
+A Little More Free is a portrait of a city and of an officer, both trying to discover where they stand in a divisive and rapidly changing world.

 John McFetridge first became fascinated with crime when attending a murder trial at age 12 with his police officer brother.
 After studying writing at Concordia University and the Canadian Film Centre, McFetridge worked on film sets before writing screenplays and five novels, including four in his Toronto series.
 He lives in Toronto, Ontario, with his family.